vegardit/cygwin-portable-installer/README.md

 ## <a name="install"></a>Installation

+1. Get a copy of the installer using one of these ways:
+   * Using old-school **Copy & Paste**:
       1. Create a local empty directory where Cygwin shall be installed, e.g. `C:\apps\cygwin-portable`
-1. Download the [cygwin-portable-installer.cmd](https://github.com/vegardit/cygwin-portable-installer/blob/master/cygwin-portable-installer.cmd) file into that directory.
+      1. Download the [cygwin-portable-installer.cmd](cygwin-portable-installer.cmd) file into that directory.
+   * Using **Git**:
+      1. Clone the project into a local directory, e.g.
+         ```batch
+         git clone https://github.com/vegardit/cygwin-portable-installer --single-branch --branch master --depth 1 C:\apps\cygwin-portable
+         ```

-1. (Optional) Open the file in an text editor and adjust the configuration variables to e.g. set an HTTP Proxy, change the set of pre-installed Cygwin packages, select the terminal (ConEmu or Mintty).
+1. (Optional) Open the file [cygwin-portable-installer.cmd](cygwin-portable-installer.cmd) in a text editor and adjust the configuration variables to e.g. set an HTTP Proxy, change the set of pre-installed Cygwin packages, select the terminal (ConEmu or Mintty), etc.
 1. Execute the `cygwin-portable-installer.cmd`.
 This will automatically:
     1. download the 32 or 64bit Cygwin setup.exe depending on your OS
     1. install [Cygwin](http://cygwin.org) with the pre-selected set of packages